New EV chargers coming to Ontario

 by CM Staff

-OLDCASTLE — On Jan.
-13, Irek Kusmierczyk, Parliamentary Secretary to the Minister of Employment, Workforce Development and Disability Inclusion, on behalf of Jonathan Wilkinson, Minister of Natural Resources, announced a $2-million investment to the Essex Powerlines Corporation to help support the deployment and installation of up to 300 electric vehicle (EV) chargers across Windsor-Essex County and put Canadians in the driver’s seat on the road to a net-zero future.
+On Feb.
+28, Julie Dabrusin, Parliamentary Secretary to the Minister of Natural Resources, on behalf of Jonathan Wilkinson, Minister of Natural Resources, announced a $2-million investment in Alectra Utilities Corporation to help support the installation of up to 340 EV chargers across Ontario.

-These investments are meant to support Canada’s mandatory target of ensuring all passenger vehicles sold in Canada are zero-emission by 2035 and are critical to achieving Canada’s ambitious climate change goals and building a cleaner, healthier future for all Canadians.
+These investments are yet another step in reaching Canada’s target of ensuring all new passenger vehicles sold in Canada are zero-emission by 2035.

 “We’re making electric vehicles more affordable and charging more accessible for Canadians from coast to coast to coast.
 Investing in more EV chargers, like the ones announced today in Ontario, will put more Canadians in the driver’s seat on the road to a net-zero future — and help achieve our climate goals,” said Jonathan Wilkinson, Minister of Natural Resources.